-This extraordinary silk tiraz fragment belongs to a group of fragments that together make up the earliest dateable Islamic textile.
-When placed together, the fragments' inscription, seen along the upper register of the Brooklyn fragment in yellow silk, reads: "The servant of God, Marwan, Commander of the Faithful.
-Of what was ordered [to be made by] al-R. [or al-Z.] in the tiraz of Ifriqiya [Tunisia]."
-Although there were two rulers named Marwan during the reign of the Umayyads (661–750), the earliest Islamic dynasty, the textile is ascribed to Marwan II (reigned 744–750), since Marwan I ruled for only about a year and had no known associations with tiraz textiles.
+This extraordinary silk tiraz fragment belongs to a group of fragments that make up the earliest datable Islamic textile.
+When placed together, the fragments’ inscription, which can be seen in the Brooklyn fragment along the upper register, reads: “The servant of God, Marwan, Commander of the Faithful.
+Of what was ordered [to be made by] al-R. [or al-Z] in the tiraz of Ifriqiya.”
+Although there were two rulers named Marwan during the reign of the Umayyads (661–750), the earliest Islamic dynasty, the textile is ascribed to Marwan II (r.744–50), since Marwan I ruled for only about a year and had no known associations with tiraz textiles.

-A collaborative study of this group of textile fragments, now dispersed in various collections across the world, was supported by the government of Tunisia and the Brooklyn Museum in 1997.
+The textile was woven in Ifriqiya, an ancient name for modern-day Tunisia.
+In 1997, a collaborative study of this group of textile fragments, now scattered around the world, was supported by the government of Tunisia and the Brooklyn Museum.

 Silk, compound twill weave

 3 1/2 x 4 in.
 (8.9 x 10.2 cm)

 Frame: 1 9/16 x 12 5/16 x 16 13/16 in.
 (4 x 31.2 x 42.7 cm) (show scale)

 In Arabic, reconstruction of inscription from multiple fragments of same textile: "The servant of God, Marwan, Commander of the Faithful.
 Of what was ordered. [to be made by] al-R. [or al-Z.] in the tiraz of Ifriqiya."
 [From Journey Through Asia catalogue]

 Brooklyn Museum fragment includes "[faithful], what was ordered [to be made by]...al-R [or al-Z]."
 [From Byzantium and Islam catalogue]